-Our radius of a sphere calculator is a perfect tool that can estimate every parameter of a sphere from just one another quantity.
-However, it is mainly designed to support the computation of sphere radius.
+Our radius of a sphere calculator is a perfect tool that can estimate every parameter of a sphere from just one other quantity.
+However, we designed it to support the computation of a sphere's radius.
 Try this calculator now by entering one of the chosen parameters into the appropriate field or read on and learn how to find the radius of a sphere.
-In the following text, we have also presented four different radius of a sphere formulas.
+In the following text, we have also presented four different radii of a sphere formulas.

 A sphere is a perfectly round geometrical object in 3D space.
-The points on its surface are equally distant from the center of a sphere.
-It is an analogue to a circle in 2D space.
-Radius of a sphere calculator uses five variables that can completely describe any sphere:
+The points on its surface are equally distant from the center.
+It is an analog to a circle in 2D space.
+The radius of a sphere calculator uses five variables that can completely describe any sphere:

-- A / V - surface to volume ratio of a sphere.
+- - surface to volume ratio of a sphere.

 There is an object called hemisphere that you can construct from any sphere you want.
 You just need to divide a sphere into two equal parts.
-Description of a hemisphere is a little bit more complicated compared to the full sphere, but it is possible.
-If you want to learn more about that kind of objects, check out area and volume of a hemisphere calculators!
+The description of a hemisphere is a little bit more complicated compared to the full sphere, but it is possible.
+If you want to learn more about that kind of object, check out our area of a hemisphere calculator and volume of a hemisphere calculator.

 What's the radius of a sphere formula?

 How to find the radius of a sphere?
-Actually, there are many various answers to that question because it depends on what we know about a specific sphere.
-Below, we have provided an exhaustive set of a radius of a sphere formulas:
+Actually, there are many varied answers to that question because it depends on what we know about a specific sphere.
+Below, we have provided an exhaustive set of the radius of a sphere formula: